TEIC/website/src/activities/council/meetings/tei-technical-council-p6-teleconference-2026-07-16.md

 ##### Idea for a Customization / Blueprint Repository for P5 and P6
   * Peter Stadler's idea for an ODD repository / registry was for P5.
 But that would forfeit the opportunity to improve the abstract model
-    * But should we *start* with this customization infrastructure--an ODD repository for finding, registering and using blueprints for P5...?
+    * But should we *start* with this customization infrastructure –– an ODD repository for finding, registering and using blueprints for P5...?
     * ...and then move on to modeling blueprints there in P6.
     * Do this if we need this infrastructure for the vision work for the community

   * EBB: Perhaps we can start a repository for either kind of customizations now?
 The mechanism for sharing material could be in place first.
-  * MH: Likes the ODD registry repo, but there's a big difference between a highly specific project ODD and a more generic blueprint for the wider world.
+  * MH: I like the ODD registry repo, but there's a big difference between a highly specific project ODD and a more generic blueprint for the wider world.
 A larger repo of bespoke project customizations.
   * EBB: ODDs for DRACOR and correspSearch might be good models for more general customizations.
   * RV: Who would make these generic customizations?
-  * Answer: Mostly we (Council) would--because we're in the position of seeing how to make specialized things generic.
+  * Answer: Mostly we (Council) would –– because we're in the position of seeing how to make specialized things generic.
   * TR: DRACOR, correspSearch, German Text Archive: these projects are maintainers of their own schemas and we shouldn't take control of that away from them.
 How would we manage this so they maintain control of their schemas?
       * EBB: I think we'd invite the maintainers to contribute their work as blueprints / starting points and still maintain responsibility.
 Just inviting them to register their ODDs as a contribution to the TEI, and (MH): also representing these as good starting points for beginners.
      * TR: Such schemas are such starting points now, and TEI can provide others.
 Would it cause confusion about the blueprints for drama, correspondence that are already well accepted in the community?
 Would there be an adoption process of these products from the community.